Home » Articles posted by David Federico

 roof repair cost

-It’s no secret that Roof Repair NJ can be expensive.
+It’s no secret that Roof Repair can be expensive.
 However, there are some things you can do to keep the cost down.
 For example, you can repair minor leaks with Gorilla Tape (which is specifically formulated to stick to wet surfaces).
 You should also handle problems quickly, as even small leaks can cause major water damage over time.

 Cost of Materials